shunk031/shunk031.github.io/content/home/international_publications.md

 active = true  # Activate this widget? true/false
 weight = 3  # Order that this section will appear.

-title = "International Journal and Conference" subtitle = """
+title = "International Journal and Conference 📝" subtitle = """
 All [journal](/publication/#0) and [conference](/publication/#1) papers >>.
 """